Alternatives to College: What To Do if College Isn’t for You

 Become an au pair as an alternative to college; find au pair jobs

 If you like working with kids, then this is a great job opportunity.
-You can travel to and live in a different country, and earn a decent wage, while helping busy parents care for their children.
+You can live in a different country and earn a decent wage while helping busy parents care for their children.
 Check out sites like AuPair.com and GoOverseas to see what jobs are available.

 Make a living as a house or pet sitter